a unique destination

-Val d'Isère and its close neighbour Tignes are blessed with some of the most beautiful skiing in the world.
-We can organise Ski Companion services through local qualified guides to accompany you around the mountain so you make the most of your days and ensure that you eat at the finest restaurants and find the best snow.
+Val d'Isère and its close neighbour, Tignes, are blessed with some of the most beautiful skiing in the world.
+We can organise local qualified guides who know the resort inside out to accompany you around the mountain.
+They'll ensure you find the best snow, make the most of your days and eat at the finest restaurants.

 Beginners and families

-We have a modern and ever developing lift system and this year sees the addition of a luxury cabin serving the Solaise mountain direct from the centre of the village.
-It will increase the uphill capacity and deliver skiers to 2600m on heated seats and in-cabin wifi.
-The solaise is a super nice area for beginners to get the feel of their skis and take instruction, and as the name suggest, one of the sunniest places in resort.
+We have a modern and ever developing lift system with one of the newest and most luxurious cabins serving the Solaise mountain, directly from the centre of the village.
+Delivering skiers to 2,600m on heated seats, the Solaise is a great area for beginners to get the feel of their skis, take instruction, and as the name suggests, enjoy one of the sunniest places in resort.

-With over 300km of piste, Val d'Isère is an intermediate skiers delight.
-You can choose to ski high mountain terrain on the Val d'Isère or Tignes glaciers which reach heights of 3500m, or ski the wonderful tree lined runs to behind the dam in Tignes les Brévièrs.
-If you want to ski a different run each day for the whole week it is possible in Val d’Iisère.
-It's really easy to ski in groups or on your own as the pistes are well signposted and the piste security are some of the most well trained and organised in France.
-Mountain restaurants are in most locations and a great place to stop and meet your group or just to grab a hot drink by a fire and warm up.
+With over 300km of pistes, Val d'Isère is an intermediate skiers delight.
+You can choose to ski high mountain terrain on the Val d'Isère or Tignes glaciers which reach heights of 3,500m, or ski the wonderful tree lined runs to behind the dam in Tignes Les Brévières.
+If you want to ski a different run each day for the whole week it is possible in Val d'Isère.

 Advanced and back country

-If you really want to feel the whole mountain experience then hiking, skinning and trekking up in to the Vanoise national park really will deliver the solitude and deep snow you are searching for.
-Within minutes of leaving the pistes you can experience unforgettable itineraries in steep river gorges with chamois, bouquet and golden eagles for company.
-Remember back country skiing can be dangerous so we strongly advise hiring a guide to make the most of your trip.
+If you really want to feel the whole mountain experience then hiking, skinning and trekking up into the Vanoise National Park really will deliver the solitude and deep snow you are searching for.
+Within minutes of leaving the pistes you can experience unforgettable itineraries in steep river gorges with chamois, bouquetin and golden eagles for company.
+Remember, back country skiing can be dangerous so we strongly advise hiring a guide to make the most of your trip.

-There are a huge array of ski schools in Val d'Isère which cater for beginners looking for their first experience, right through to expert skiers looking for a jump session in the park or an off piste guide.
+There is a huge array of ski schools in Val d'Isère which cater for beginners looking for their first experience, right through to expert skiers looking for a jump session in the park or an off-piste guide.
 The key is to find an instructor that works for you and your group.
-Hip Hideouts live and work in the resort and have done for many years so we can introduce you to the right company for your needs.
+At Hip Hideouts we live and work in the resort and have done for many years so we can introduce you to the right company for your needs.

 Getting around in resort

 There is also a free bus service which is hugely popular within the resort and is used by everyone day to day when they are skiing in the valley as it doubles as a vital link between different areas of the town.
-This runs every few minutes until 8pm and then every 10 mins until after 2am.
-Also there are many taxi services if you want a more tailored late service.
+This runs every few minutes until 8pm and then every 10 minutes until after 2am.
+For a more

 Getting to Val d'Isère

-The main ways of getting to resort are by car, train, private minibus transfer or helicopter.
-We are just 35 mins from the SNCF train station in Bourg St Maurice, 2 hours from Chambery and 3 hours from Geneva and Lyon airports.
-By Helicopter its 40 mins from the private terminal in Geneva.
-Our Hip Hideouts concierge can reserve these services for you included in our service.
+The main ways of getting to resort are by road or helicopter transfer.
+By road, we are just 35 minutes from the SNCF train station in Bourg St Maurice, 2 hours from Chambery and 3 hours from Geneva and Lyon airports.
+Alternatively, by helicopter it's only 40 minutes from the private terminal in Geneva.
+Included in our service, our Hip Hideouts' Concierge can reserve any of these journeys for you.

-Or simply relax in one of our Hip Hideouts chalets in the hot tub or swimming pool with a glass of wine, or two.
-Contact our Concierge.
+Alternatively, simply relax in one of our Hip Hideouts' chalets with a glass of wine, or two, in the hot tub or swimming pool.